MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-07-26-git-reference.md

 The repository is initiated with the master branch, which is the "default" git branch.
 Create new branches to develop new features, and when finished merge them back to the master branch.

-Every commit is uniquely identified by its ID:
-Commit ID = checksum of content (any number of files) + author + date + log message + ID of previous commit.

 A branch in Git is a file that contains the 40 hex-digit SHA-1 checksum of the commit it points to.

 The difference between a branch and a tag is that when you make a commit with the master branch currently checked out, master will move to point to the new commit, effectively adding it to the branch.
 Tags don't.